-Distribution: East of the Cascades in Washington; British Columbia south to California, east to North Dakota, Wyoming and Utah.
+Distribution: Widely distributed east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and northern Great Plains.

 Habitat: Open, dry, rocky areas at low elevations.